 - Professional development opportunities, which may include writing, speaking, and contributing to national philanthropic initiatives.

-There are many lists that recognize young leaders in health care, but not specifically public health.
-The de Beaumont Foundation created 40 Under 40 to showcase young public health leaders and highlight solutions and innovations that are improving the health of communities across the country.
+Many lists recognize young leaders in health care, but not specifically public health.
+The de Beaumont Foundation created 40 Under 40 to showcase public health leaders and highlight solutions and innovations that are improving the health of communities across the country.
 The professionals chosen for 40 Under 40 in Public Health embody the values of collaboration, creativity, and innovation.

 To be selected for 40 Under 40 in Public Health, applicants must be:

 - Actively working as a public health professional.

 - A current state or local government public health employee, OR someone who partners closely with a state or local health department to improve public health. (“State or local” applies to departments in states, the District of Columbia, and U.S. territories; tribal departments; and county and city departments).